-Femodene ED is a combine oral contraceptive pill, used to prevent women from getting pregnant.
+Femodene ED is a combined oral contraceptive pill, used to prevent women from getting pregnant.

 It contains two different types of female sex hormones, oestrogen and progestogen.

 This medication is taken every day without a break; women should take one 'active' pill for 21 days, followed by 7 days taking an 'inactive' pill.

 Femodene ED is a popular choice for women who think they may forget to restart taking their pills after breaking for 7 days with regular Femodene.

 How does Femodene ED work?

 Femodene ED contains two synthetic female sex hormones, oestrogen (ethinylestradiol) and progestogen (gestodene), which work to stop women from getting pregnant in three different ways: